GETTING ON A BIKE

 Buying a Bicycle

-Electric bikes are great for working professionals but it can't be a daunting process with so many models and systems available.
-Do your research and read reviews first.
+Electric bikes are great for working professionals but it can be a daunting process with so many models and systems available.
+Do your research and read some reviews first.
 Visit your local bike shop to answer any queries and test ride the bikes they have on offer.
 Some bike store might offer extended test rides so you can get a better understanding of how bikes perform beyond a quick run down the street.

 If you have a bike sitting at home but haven’t ridden it in a while give your bike a quality service before you hit the road.
 Your local bike store will offer various levels of bike servicing.
 If you would like to learn to do it yourself, RADbikes run an open workshop.